 For iPhone 8 or later: Press and let go of the Volume Up and Volume Down buttons one after the other.
 Also, hold down the Side button till the Connect to iTunes comes up.

 For iPhone 7 or 7 Plus: Press down the Volume Down and Side buttons till you see the Connect to iTunes screen.

 For iPhone 6 or earlier: Hold down the Home and Power buttons till you see the Connect to iTunes screen.

 On your screen, you will see two options to either Restore or Update iPhone; select Restore.

-The iPhone control center is very important.
-But if iPhone swipe up or control center is not working, it may be challenging to access the feature.
-Therefore, this article has explored nine solutions to the iPhone swipe up not working.
+The iPhone swipe up is very important.
+But if your iPhone won't swipe up or down, it may be challenging to access some features.
+Therefore, this article has explored 11 solutions to the iPhone swipe up not working problem.